 What is the best AI tool for SEO?

 It depends on the job.
 For keyword research, Semrush.
 For content optimization, Surfer SEO.
 For briefs, Frase.
 For AI search monitoring, Semrush or SE Ranking.
-If someone’s forcing you to name exactly one, I wrote a separate post on the best AI SEO tool (singular) that answers that question directly.
+If someone’s forcing you to name exactly one, I wrote a separate post on the best AI SEO tool (singular) that answers that directly.

 Can AI replace SEO?